 Saturday afternoon, I watched my hairdresser as she flitted around getting my “recipe” ready.
 She seemed different: Her step was lighter, her head a little higher, her smile less strained.

 She nodded and smiled a little sadly.
-“I had a break down.
+“I had a breakdown.
 And that was that.”

 Let’s rewind:

-Aside from being so damn nice, I should probably point out that my hairdresser has a really hard time saying “no” to people who make demands on her time.
+Aside from being so damn nice, I should probably point out that my hairdresser has a really hard time saying “no” to people.
 She’s often had to forgo dinner and a night out for people who beg her to “squeeze me in!” or who casually stroll in for their appointment an hour late.
+I mean, I can understand being five minutes late, even 20.
+But an hour?!
+I’d sit there, fuming, absolutely shocked at the person’s sense of self-importance and absolute lack of respect, and my hairdresser would bite her tongue and allow the person to keep their appointment.

 “You could have said no,” I’d tell her, reading the frustration all over her face.